orkes-io/docs/docs/reference-docs/api/metadata/update-workflow-definitions.md

 # Update Workflow Definitions

-Workflow can be defined as the collection of tasks and operators that specifies the order and execution of the defined tasks.
+The API to update an existing workflow definition.

 ## Input Payload

-You can configure workflow definitions directly via UI and using API.
+You can update the workflow definitions directly via UI and using API.
 The workflow definition include the following parameters:

 | Attribute                     | Description                                                                                                                                                                                                                                            |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |